-Keeping Children Safe in Education 2021 is the Department for Education’s (DfE’) statutory safeguarding guidance for schools and colleges in England.
-KCSIE states that Peer on peer abuse is most likely to include, but may not be limited to:
+Keeping Children Safe in Education is the Department for Education’s (DfE’) statutory safeguarding guidance for schools and colleges in England.
+KCSIE states that child on child abuse is most likely to include, but may not be limited to:

 · bullying (including cyberbullying, prejudice-based and discriminatory bullying);

 · abuse in intimate personal relationships between peers;

 · physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an element of online which facilitates, threatens and/or encourages physical abuse);

 · sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element which facilitates, threatens and/or encourages sexual violence);

 · sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse;